-- O Provide primary benefit for the public-at-large (or a subset group that is not delineated by exclusive or paid membership in a group, organization, or by participation in a specific activity).
+- Provide primary benefit for the public-at-large (or a subset group that is not delineated by exclusive or paid membership in a group, organization, or by participation in a specific activity).
 Projects that only benefit private individuals are not eligible.
 Projects may not result in a 'gift of public funds' to individuals (See Cal.
 Const.
 Art.
 XVI § 6) and must serve a public use or purpose.
 Generally this means that the project results in a direct/primary concrete or quantifiable service or benefit to the public. - Provide a tangible, permanent benefit that allows for broad public access.
 This includes a long-term plan to maximize benefit for the full utility of acquired assets (typically sustainable beyond the 12-16 month implementation timeline).
-This criterion may not always

-- apply to program and service project proposals that otherwise meet existing CDBG guidelines. - Are designed to accomplish their goals and fulfill their purpose using funds from this year's PB process.
+This criterion may not always apply to program and service project proposals that otherwise meet existing CDBG guidelines. - Are designed to accomplish their goals and fulfill their purpose using funds from this year's PB process.
 Projects may not obligate the City to ongoing funding beyond the PB allocation.
-If other funding sources are needed to accomplish the project goals, those funds must be secured prior to submission for City review and vetting. - Are capital infrastructure, capital improvement, durable acquisition, or program and service projects. - Capital Infrastructure/improvement and/or durable acquisition projects for public purposes, on public property owned by the City of Vallejo within incorporated City limits, and implemented by the City of Vallejo and/or a public agency that manages Cityowned property are eligible for funding. - o Program and service projects implemented by a public agency and/or pre-qualified 501(c)3 non-profit organization are eligible for a maximum of (20%) of Measure B funding allocated through Vallejo's PB process.
+If other funding sources are needed to accomplish the project goals, those funds must be secured prior to submission for City review and vetting. - Are capital infrastructure, capital improvement, durable acquisition, or program and service projects. - Capital Infrastructure/improvement and/or durable acquisition projects for public purposes, on public property owned by the City of Vallejo within incorporated City limits, and implemented

+- by the City of Vallejo and/or a public agency that manages Cityowned property are eligible for funding. - o Program and service projects implemented by a public agency and/or pre-qualified 501(c)3 non-profit organization are eligible for a maximum of (15%) of Measure B funding allocated through Vallejo's PB process.
 All program and service project proposals must meet the existing City-implemented CDBG guidelines and qualifications; the City must be able to document that all program recipients reside within incorporated City limits, and that at least 51% of program recipients are low- or moderate-income.
-Funding cannot cover administrative, overhead, or routine maintenance costs. - Individual proposals may propose either capital infrastructure/durables or programs and services, but not a combination. - A minimum of 20% of available project funding is allocated for program & service projects; if/when the 20% minimum has been reached, remaining funding will fall to the next highest vote-getting project(s). - A maximum of 80% of Measure B funding may be allocated to capital infrastructure/durable projects.
+Funding cannot cover administrative, overhead, or routine maintenance costs. - Individual proposals may propose either capital infrastructure/durables or programs and services, but not a combination.